MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ![img](images/measure_p1_preoptimization_demand_limit.png)

-__Figure 3.26 Demand Limit Generator Operation Scheme Demand Profile__
+__Figure 3.24 Example of Demand Limit Generator Operation Scheme Profile__

-The optimization process for this measure used the PSO analysis option in PAT with a single independent continuous variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost, which is shown in Figure 3.27.
+The optimization process for this measure used the PSO analysis option in PAT with a single independent continuous variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost, which is shown in Figure 3.25.

 ![image](images/measure_p1_optimization_results.png)

-__Figure 3.27 Measure P1 Optimization Results__
+__Figure 3.25 Measure P1 Optimization Results__

-The annual energy cost and use savings for the optimized demand limit of 239.65 kW is shown in Figures 3.28 and 3.29 below, which showed a savings of 9.2% and -6.9% respectively.
+The annual energy cost and use savings for the optimized demand limit of 239.65 kW is shown in Figures 3.26 and 3.27 below, which showed a savings of 9.2% and -6.9% respectively.
 This measure saved demand costs at the expense of increased natural gas cost and consumption, indicated by the high negative gas cost savings and the Generators energy end use.
-The optimal demand limit is higher than the initial guessed value because the generator does not always run at full load when on such that produced electricity, building demand, and time-of-use demand period is not always coincident as shown in Figure 3.30.
+The optimal demand limit is higher than the initial guessed value because the generator does not always run at full load such that produced electricity, building demand, and time-of-use demand period is not coincident as shown in Figure 3.28.

 ![image](images/measure_p1_energy_cost_savings.png)

-__Figure 3.28 Measure P1 Energy Cost Results__
+__Figure 3.26 Measure P1 Energy Cost Results__

 ![image](images/measure_p1_energy_use_savings.png)

-__Figure 3.29 Measure P1 Energy Use Results__
+__Figure 3.27 Measure P1 Energy Use Results__

 ![image](images/measure_p1_generator_produced_electricity.png)

-__Figure 3.30 Measure P1 Generator Produced Electricity__
+__Figure 3.28 Measure P1 Generator Produced Electricity__

 ## 3.8 Advanced Sensors and Controls (lighting) (C1)

 The pre-optimization process for this technology focused on two continuous variables; the `Minimum Limit Duration`, which is the minimum amount of time in minutes that the lighting power is reduced during demand limiting, and the `Maximum Limit Fraction`, which is the fractional limit of full load lighting power reduction where 1.0 indicates no reduction.
 The `Maximum Limit Fraction` was fixed at 0.85 based on California's 2016 energy standard, which requires that all buildings greater than 929 m2 (10,000 ft2) be capable of automatically reducing total lighting power by at least 15% in response to a signal from the grid.
 For the optimization, the demand limit duration was simulated at fixed durations to determine the sensitivity of the results.
 Similar to E1, this measure showed very small changes in annual energy cost when the duration was varied over a reasonable range as shown in Figure 3.31.

 ![image](images/measure_c1_optimization_results.png)

 __Figure 3.31 Measure C1 Optimization Results__

 The annual energy cost and use savings for the optimized duration of 40 minutes is shown in Figures 3.32 and 3.33 below, which showed a savings of 0.6% and 0.7% respectively.
-Additional savings can be achieved by reducing the limit fraction, however, dimming limits must consider comfort and safety
+Additional savings are possible by reducing the limit fraction, which is expected to show a strong linear relationship with energy cost like E1.
+However, limits to dimming must balance visual comfort and safety with energy cost.

 ![image](images/measure_c1_energy_cost_savings.png)